MasoudZarjani/Number-to-Word/README.md

 # Number-to-Word
-Restful API - Convert The Number to World in Several Language
+Restful API - Convert The Number to World in Persian Language